 Elisa processes different kinds of data including personal and traffic data.
-Therefore the applicable data protection legislation especially General Data Protection Regulation has a significant impact on Elisa and its businesses.
+Therefore, the applicable data protection legislation, especially the General Data Protection Regulation, has a significant impact on Elisa and its businesses.

 The rapid developments in telecommunications technology may have a significant impact on Elisa’s business.

 Elisa’s main market is Finland, where the number of mobile phones per inhabitant is among the highest in the world, and growth in subscriptions is thus limited.
-Furthermore, the volume of phone traffic on fixed network has decreased during the last few years.
-These factors may limit opportunities for growth.
+Furthermore, the volume of phone traffic on the fixed network has decreased during the last years.
+These factors may limit opportunities for growth in the telecom business.